Condo, George

 - Illustrating Jack Kerouac’s Book of Sketches (Penguin Poets, 2006).

-- Painting an abstract portrait of the opera countertenor Anthony Roth Costanzo for the cover of his 2018 album.
+- Painting an abstract portrait of opera countertenor Anthony Roth Costanzo for the cover of his 2018 album.

 Legacy and Collections